-6.3.
+6.5.
 Modern slavery clause incorporated in supply contract terms

-Our purchasing standard terms and conditions were reviewed and a specific modern slavery clause inserted, requiring compliance by suppliers with modern slavery laws.
+Based on a review of our purchasing standard terms and conditions, a specific modern slavery clause was inserted, requiring continued compliance by suppliers with modern slavery laws.
 The clause also requires suppliers to take reasonable steps to ensure there is no modern slavery within their operations and supply chains.
 Further, it entitles SUEZ to audit the suppliers for modern slavery compliance.